Air Fryer Keto Fried Jalapenos

 Low Carb Breading for Frying

 bag of ground pork rinds The best part about this recipe is the crispy breading on the outside of the pepper.
-To make a keto breading for fried jalapenos, we use a combination of almond flour and pork panko.
+To make a keto breading for fried jalapenos, I use a combination of almond flour and pork panko.
 The pork panko gets extra crispy once cooked in the air fryer.
 To add some heat to the tamed jalapenos, Cajun seasoning and cayenne pepper are added; however, you can omit these if it is too spicy for you.
-If you don’t want to purchase the pre-ground pork rinds, you can grind up your own by placing them in a food processor or blender to pulverize down into ground pork rinds.
+If you don’t want to purchase the pre-ground pork rinds, you can grind up your own by placing them in a food processor or blender to pulverize into ground pork rinds.

 Stove Top Keto Fried Jalapenos

-Even if you don’t have an air fryer, you can still make these breaded keto jalapenos.
+Even if you don’t have an air fryer, you can still make these breaded jalapenos.
 To fry the peppers on the stove top, pour enough cooking oil into a skillet to cover a 1/4 inch from the bottom of the pan.
 I prefer avocado oil because it has a high smoke point so there is no danger of the oil oxidizing at high heat.
 Heat oil to medium – medium high and fry breaded jalapenos in the hot oil for a couple of minutes on each side.
-Remove when they keto breading starts to brown.
+Remove when the breading starts to brown.
 Lay on a paper towel to catch the excess oil.

 How to Reheat Fried Jalapenos